aymannadeem/speedyscholar/README.md

 * Software developers that want to implement ideas rooted in academia, without having to uncover a ton of academic jargon
 * Someone who wants to understand a complex topic easily
-* Patients who want to understand a new medical breakthrough
+* People outside of the healthcare field who are interested in topics related to medical breakthrough
+* Anyone curious, with a strong intellectual appetite who doesn't have the time it takes to read and understand deeply technical papers